Hacksprint/Hacksprintv5.o/README.md

 5. **Create a Pull Request:**
    - After committing the changes, GitHub will prompt you to create a pull request.
 Follow the instructions to create the pull request and submit your changes.

-We look forward to seeing your contributions!
-If you have any questions or need assistance, feel free to ask in the Discord server.
-Happy hacking!
+Feel free to reach out if you have any questions or need assistance.
+Join the Discord server for real-time support and collaboration.
+Happy hacking, and may your projects shine bright! 🚀